CyberSource/cybersource-rest-client-ruby/README.md

 ```

 API credentials are different for each environment, so be sure to switch to the appropriate credentials when switching environments.

-## MetaKey Support

-A Meta Key is a single key that can be used by one, some, or all merchants (or accounts, if created by a Portfolio user) in the portfolio.

-The Portfolio or Parent Account owns the key and is considered the transaction submitter when a Meta Key is used, while the merchant owns the transaction.

-MIDs continue to be able to create keys for themselves, even if a Meta Key is generated.

-Further information on MetaKey can be found in [New Business Center User Guide](https://developer.cybersource.com/library/documentation/dev_guides/Business_Center/New_Business_Center_User_Guide.pdf).

 ### Switching between the sandbox environment and the production environment